 Climbing Ryan Mountain

 Another fantastic hike with a trailhead just off the main Park Boulevard is the climb up Ryan Mountain, named after J.D.
 Ryan, a 19th century rancher and miner.
 This three mile loop has about 1100 feet in elevation gain and was somewhat strenuous in the heat, but the trail is well maintained and easy to follow.
 Hiking on the hot July afternoon, we had the trail and summit to ourselves and the view at the top was well worth the effort.
 The panoramic view of the valleys below were absolutely breathtaking and one we will never forget.
 At over 5,400 feet elevation at the summit, the temps were much less intense than the desert floor and we all enjoyed resting in the cool(er) breeze.
 Make sure to bring adequate water for this hike as the desert sun and heat is strong and there is there is no shade on the exposed trail.
 It took us a couple of hours to make the whole loop hiking at a leisurely pace and we each brought 1liter of water and 1 liter of gatorade which was a perfect amount.
 If you are hiking with young children, make sure they understand to stay on the well marked trail as the drop offs are steep in some areas.
-These three trails are what we think are the best day hikes in Joshua Tree National Park.
-With amazing landscape all around you, it is a photographers dream.
-We loved our visit to this amazing park and look forward to a return visit.

 If you go: